Lay-Z-Spa FAQ

 For more detailed info about how to pack away a Lay-Z-Spa, please read this article.

-Lay-Z-Spa inflatable hot tubs are very easy to look after and are all supplied with an owner's manual which includes maintenance instructions to help you get the best from your purchase.
+Lay-Z-Spa inflatable hot tubs are very easy to look after.
+We have a range of Lay-Z-Spa maintenance advice to help you get the best from your hot tub.

 Yes, all Lay-Z-Spa models with a 2017 or newer pump can heat and use the AirJetâ„¢ Massage System at the same time.